 Check out our videos chronicling the completion of Downtown's main street, "Capitol Avenue - Connect, Communicate and Celebrate," and then see how it all started with "Capitol Avenue - Building the Backbone of Downtown Fremont!"

 - Fremont Street Eats - Check out Fremont Street Eats at Town Fair Plaza (corner of Capitol Avenue and State Street) weekly every Friday from May through October from 5:00 pm - 10:00 pm.
 Produced by the Fremont Chamber of Commerce and Food Truck Mafia, this event hosts multiple food trucks offering a diverse mix of culinary treats.

 - - Featuring delicious brews and tasty foods, the Fremont Burger and Brew Fest will be held on May 26 from 11 a.m.-5 p.m. on Capitol Avenue between Paseo Padre Parkway and Liberty Street.
-As one of the Bay Area’s newest and delicious events, Bay Area craft breweries, an assortment of wines, burgers and sliders from local food vendors and restaurants, and live entertainment are featured.
+As one of the Bay Area’s most delicious events, the event features Bay Area craft breweries, an assortment of wines, burgers, and sliders from local food vendors, restaurants, and live entertainment.

-- - Stop by annually to watch the star spangled excitement of creative floats, specialty units, marching musical units and guest celebrities!
+- - Stop by annually to watch the star-spangled excitement of creative floats, specialty units, marching musical bands and guest celebrities!

-- - This year, the Fremont Festival of the Arts, which is produced by the Fremont Chamber of Commerce, will celebrate 36 years of fun in the sun!
-It is the largest free street festival west of the Mississippi River.
-It is held the first weekend of August.
+- - The Fremont Festival of the Arts, which is produced by the Fremont Chamber of Commerce, will celebrate 36 years of fun in the sun!
+It is the largest free street festival west of the Mississippi River and is held the first weekend of August.

-- Festival of India and Parade - The Festival of India and Parade just celebrated 24 years!
-The Festival of India and Parade is held annually during the third weekend in August.
+- Festival of India and Parade - The Festival of India and Parade celebrated 25 years!
+The Festival of India and Parade traditionally is held the third weekend of August.

-- Trick or Treat on Downtown Safety Street! - A "spirited" Halloween event for adults and children alike!
+- Trick or Treat on Downtown Safety Street - A "spirited" Halloween event for adults and children alike!
 Join in on the festivities with Fremont Street Eats and the City's Recreation Services Division and enjoy this "spooktacular" event during the Halloween season.